timarenz/terraform-null-consul/README.md

 # terraform-null-consul

-A terraform module to install and configure consul agents via SSH.
+A terraform module to install and configure Consul agents via SSH.

 ## Terraform versions
 Only compatible with Terraform 0.12 and later